This document presents several supported scenarios for using KioskForge. Actual samples are a work in progress.

 Hint: The website to be displayed should support the default resolution that your (touch) screen supports.

-Please read the Manual for instructions on how to install KioskForge, Python and Raspberry Pi Imager, and how to use KioskForge together with these tools.
+Please read the Manual for instructions on installing KioskForge, Python, and Raspberry Pi Imager, and on using KioskForge with these tools.
 Expect to redeploy a few times until all settings are at their correct values.

 When you want to display a remote website using your new kiosk, you have to focus primarily on these options: